matwilso/matwilso.github.io/_posts/gpt-sim.md

 ---

 >Imagine video-based GPT4/5 trained on the entirety of YouTube (cooking videos, DIY, home improvement, exercise, sports, gardening, etc.) <br><br>
-What would this enable?
+What does this enable?
 In robotics?
 In general, for bringing advances of information technology to the world of atoms?

-Based on the capabilities of recent language models like GPT3, it seems possible and *quite likely* that we can create a "good-enough" general-purpose reality simulator using a relatively stupid future prediction training approach.
-Maybe not soon, but definitely sometime on our horizon.
+Based on the capabilities of recent language models like GPT3, it seems possible and *quite likely* that we can create a "good-enough" general-purpose reality simulator using a relatively stupid future-prediction training approach.
+Maybe not super soon, but definitely sometime on our horizon.

-With a learned simulator like this, we could generate RL environments with a variety and physical accuracy light-years beyond what is possible with current simulators.
+With a "learned simulator" like this, we could generate RL environments with physical accuracy and generality light-years beyond what is possible with current simulators.

 Simulate an egg cracking, pouring out, and sizzling on a frying pan.
 A paintbrush dipping into a bucket, and leaving a red streak of paint on the wall behind it.
 Sunlight passing through a magnifying glass, catching a pile of dry leaves on fire; a rising trail of smoke, a marshmallow cooking over the flame.